Q: What does the River Valley Ranch Master Association (RVRMA) do?

 For more information on Ranch House membership and access, please contact Ali Royer at 970.963.6300, ext 105, or at email@example.com.

 Q: If I have guests visiting, will they have access to the Ranch House?

 A: Yes.
-Each RVRMA owner may pay a daily guest fee for their registered guests.
-Members must accompany their guests to check them in and are responsible for their guests’ charges and adherence to the Ranch House Rules and Regulations.
+Each RVRMA owner may pay a daily guest fee for their registered guests $9/day for adults and $7/day for children (ages 3-12), under 3 is complimentary.
+Members must accompany guests or call the front desk each day their guests use the Ranch House and are responsible for their guests’ charges and adherence to the Ranch House Rules and Regulations.

 Q: When does the pool open and what are the hours of operation?

 A: The Ranch House Aquatics Center features a large recreational pool with a water slide and waterfall along with a toddler wading pool with a zero-depth entry and splash guns.
 The Aquatics Center also has two outdoor Jacuzzi spas and an indoor/ outdoor Junior Olympic lap pool.
 The rec pool, waterfall, slide, wader pool, and splash areas typically open on the Friday of Memorial Day Weekend and close on Labor Day.